 2013-14 | Manchester City | +220 |

 No, that’s not a typo.
 Leicester City was a long shot to win the Premier League in 2015-16.
-It seemed impossible that the Foxes, who were in a relegation scrap the previous season, could win a title the next year.
+It seemed impossible for the Foxes, who were in a relegation scrap the previous season, could win a title the very next year.

 Clubs With The Most Premier League Titles